Tarifa

 ______________________

 If into kitesurfing check out my post on kiting in Turks and Caicos.
-Another fantastic spot for this intriguing sport.
+Another great spot for this intriguing sport.
+To get to know a bit more on these hidden Caribbean islands, check out my post on things to do in TCI.